REEF-BUILDING CORAL BASICS

 A Coral by Any Other Name

-Hard corals are just one type of coral, but they are known by many common names:
+Hard corals are just one type of coral, but they are known by many common names that may be used interchangeably.

 Coral Polyps

-An individual coral animal is known as a polyp and looks like a miniature sea anemone.
-A polyp generally ranges in size from one (1) to ten (10) millimeters across, although the polyps of some species may be larger.
+The coral animal is made of many polyps that look like miniature sea anemones.
+Each polyp generally ranges in size from one (1) to ten (10) millimeters across, although the polyps of some species may be larger.

 Like an anemone, a coral polyp has a soft, tubular body topped by a ring of tentacles.
 In reef-building corals, the tentacles and several other body parts occur in multiples of six (6), which is why they are sometimes referred to as hexacorals.